 22. Halogen quilted cropped jacket, Steve Madden Mary Janes, pantyhose, Loft sweater (all own)

-24. VS motorcycle leather vest with studs, GNW cardigan worn as top, three strands pearl necklace and LV multi-color saddlebag (all own)
+24. Moda International motorcycle leather vest with GNW cardigan worn as top, G-III suede skirt, pumps, and LV multi color saddle bag with studs (all own)

 26. GNW cardigan worn as top, Hermes collier de chien leather band, Paloma Picasso sunglasses and Chanel belt (all own)